Raised decks on pedestalsInstallation of porcelain pavers on fixed and adjustable height pedestals

 The most common method of installing porcelain pavers 16” or more in width in roof deck applications, is to place adjustable height pedestals under each corner of the paver.
 With pavers longer than 24”, pedestals should also be placed along the edge of the paver at intervals of no more than 24”.
 For certain applications, additional pedestals placed under the center of the paver should also be considered to ensure adequate support.

-Despite the intrinsic density and stiffness of porcelain pavers, in any elevated paver installation, shock resistance needs to be taken into account to avoid risk of damage or injury, should any paver crack or fracture due to heavy objects dropped from a significant height.
-Thus where hard and heavy objects are likely to be used or where deck heights are greater than 4”, it is recommended that appropriate reinforcement or protection is applied to the underside of the pavers, such as glued glass fiber mats or metal trays.
-Archatrak can supply both protection mats and metal trays as required.
+Despite the intrinsic density and stiffness of porcelain pavers, in any elevated paver installation, especially high traffic commercial applications such as bars and restaurants, shock and impact resistance of the pavers needs to be taken into account to avoid risk of damage or injury, should any paver crack or fracture in service.
+In situations where hard objects could be accidentally dropped from a significant height or where deck heights are greater than 4”, steel protection plates or self-adhesive protection sheets should be be installed on the underside of the pavers to provide security and safety protection against the possibility of damage or break-through.
+Archatrak supplies both self-adhesive protection mats and metal trays for this purpose.